 - Alle Carrette: when I’m next to the Colosseum I go there, a little alley, few tables outside and a lot of space inside, but still you’ll have to wait.
-Because pizza is really good!
+Cheap and good!

-- Emma : my last discovery near Campo dei Fiori/Piazza Navona.
-And not only for pizza!
-Great ingredients, polite service (which is not always the case for “pizzeria”) and not to be missed desserts.
+- Emma: near Campo dei Fiori.
+Great ingredients, polite service (which is not always the case for pizzeria) and not-to-be-missed desserts.

 - La Montecarlo: informal, noisy, genuine, cheap pizzeria near Piazza Navona.

-- Nuovo Mondo: the’s how a pizzeria looked like in Rome until 30 years ago, with paper thin pizza, simple fast services, few good items in the menu that the waiter can tell, cheap price and a noisy “true Roan” atmosphere just next to your elbow!
+- Nuovo Mondo: this is how a pizzeria looked like in Rome until 30 years ago, with paper-thin pizza, simple fast services, few good items in the menu that the waiter can tell by heart, cheap and with that noisy “true Roman” atmosphere just next to your elbow!
 Located in Testaccio, a district to explore if you wish to feel like a local….

-- Dar Poeta: we will never state one as “the best pizzeria in Rome” , but this is a damn good one!
-There’s usually a bit to wait before being seated, but it’s worthwhile.
-Try the delicious “calzone” with ricotta cheese and nutella to end dinner!
+- Dar Poeta: we will never state one as “the best pizzeria in Rome”, but this is a damn good one!
+There’s usually a bit to wait before being seated, but it’s worth the wait.
+Try the delicious calzone with ricotta cheese and nutella to end dinner!
 And afterwards, a walk in Trastevere, of course!

 - Al Tettarello: in Monti, a good trattoria, but also remarkable for pizza.

 Any great discovery you wish to add?
-Let us know by mail to email@example.com .
-And if you wish to lear the difference between Roman pizza and Neapolitan pizza, watch this video!
+Let us know by mail to firstname.lastname@example.org .
+And if you wish to learn the difference between Roman pizza and Neapolitan pizza, watch this video!